-Josh Duggar Scandal: Women Says She Revealed Josh’s Past To Protest Family
+Josh Duggar Scandal: Woman Says She Revealed Josh’s Past To Protest Family

 Josh Duggar and his family have been through a lot over the years.
-The word came out about Josh Duggar’s sex scandal, and nobody even knew how it happened.
-Now a woman is speaking out and sharing that she is actually the one who was the whistle blower on this situation and she isn’t ashamed of her part in it at all.
+When word came out about Josh Duggar’s sex scandal, nobody knew how it happened.
+Now, a woman is speaking out and sharing that she is actually the one who was the whistleblower on this situation, and she isn’t ashamed of her part in it at all.

 Raw Story shared the details about what the woman says she did to the Duggar family and her reason behind it.
-She wanted to get back at the Duggars and sharing this story with the world was her way to do it.
+She wanted to get back at the Duggars, and sharing this story with the world was her way to do it.

 ‘I’m not at all sorry’: Woman admits blowing whistle on Josh Duggar to protest family’s anti-LGBT work https://t.co/p5FyTldzfd pic.twitter.com/8PrQs7WrPL